Football is known to be the most popular sport in the world!

 Jabar Al Ahmad International Stadium is also the official home field for the Kuwaiti national team; Kuwaitis celebrated their winning of Gulf Cup 20 in this stadium that lies in Al Farawniyah, south of Kuwait City.

 4. Zayed Sports City Stadium

-This grand complex spans across more than one million square meters, and can accommodate up to 43,000 spectators.
+This grand complex spans more than one million square meters, and can accommodate up to 43,000 spectators.
 Moreover, this amazing football stadium was constructed at an estimated 550 million dirhams.

 5. Mohammed Bin Zayed Stadium

 Acting as the home ground of UAE’s Al-Jazira football club, the Mohammed Bin Zayed Stadium in Abu Dhabi opened its doors in 1992.
 The multi-purpose field has a total capacity of 42,000 viewers.